-Celebrated every year on 8th March, International Women's Day is an opportunity to celebrate women and bring attention to the issues impacting them, including; gender equality, reproductive rights, and violence against women and girls.
+Celebrated every year on 8th March, International Women's Day is a global awareness day and an excellent opportunity to celebrate women and bring attention to the issues impacting them, including; gender equality, reproductive rights, and violence against women and girls.

 Businesses supporting International Women's Day

 For businesses, this a great opportunity to give back and make a statement.
 There are many examples of businesses that have decided to show their support of women.

 Sephora supporting Project Glimmer

 Project Glimmer is a US based organisation working to empower every girl to reach their full potential.
 To date they have supported more than half a million girls in foster care and youth service programs.